Plotly In Python

 Orca

-While Kaleido is now the recommended image export approach because it is easier to install and more widely compatible, static image export can also be supported by the legacy orca command line utility and the psutil Python package.
+While Kaleido is recommended for its ease of installation and broader compatibility, static image export can still be achieved using the legacy orca command line utility along with the psutil Python package.

-These dependencies can both be installed using conda:
+Both dependencies can be installed together using conda:

 $ pip install plotly-geo==1.0.0